ropensci/openalexR/README.md

 choose to write a valid query using that language or, in alternative, using the function **oa_query**.

 **oa_query** generates a valid query, written following the OpenAlex API language, from a set of arguments provided by the user.

 The function **oa_request** downloads a collection of entities matching the query created by **oa_query** or manually written by the user.
 The function will return a JSON object in a list format.

 Finally, the function **oa2df** converts the JSON object in classical bibliographic data frame.

-## Get full records through entity IDs.
+## Get full records through entity IDs

 ### Query to obtain all information about a single publications